NagendraSR-tech/nextjs-learnings/nextjs15-basics-demo/README.md

 - Route Handlers - API Route Handlers
 - Data Fetching - fetching and displaying data on both the client and server side

+- Server Actions - Update data with server Action (updating data, handle form submissions, modify database) Created server action that securely add new user to API and using it within component handled form submission run server side code and update the page automatically

 First, run the development server:

 ```bash